 The expansion of traffic and business triggered a series of problems in the management of insurance, as well as attracting real scammers.
 The traditional market became less secure, there was no lack of bankruptcies, but the main problem was the monopoly situation.
-The Bubble Act of 1720 recognized the monopoly on the insurance market for two insurance companies in the form of a public limited company,33 the Royal Exchange Assurance and the London Assurance.
+The Bubble Act of 1720 recognized the monopoly on the insurance market for two insurance companies in the form of a public limited company, the Royal Exchange Assurance and the London Assurance.
 The Bubble Act preserved the "ability of 'private or particular persons' to transact marine insurance", strengthening "individual underwriters in a more protected position and led to the pre-eminence of the private market at Lloyd's but prevented any form of marine insurance on to combined security".
 The statutory prohibition, revoked in 1824, did not however prevent the "mutual insurance associations, or clubs, as they were sometimes called, mutually insuring ships belonging to their members".
-Indeed, probably the monopoly situation was "one of the reasons which led to the establishment of such mutual associations".34
+Indeed, probably the monopoly situation was "one of the reasons which led to the establishment of such mutual associations".
+The statutory prohibition is their members to the reasons which led to the establishment of such mutual associations.

 Friendly associations, known as Hull Clubs, could offer economic insurance, also because "profits were not part of the calculations in underwriting".
 The small size of the friendly associations made the organization agile and their local roots allowed direct knowledge of the members, and therefore not only greater control but also greater trust by the members.
-The friendly associations did not only deal with insurance matters, "they were place where 'men of the sea pooled their difficulties and where help (both financial and otherwise) was given in sorting things out".35 The expansion in size of the friendly associations led to a series of problems, for example "the owners of the better ships found that they were having to pay for the losses of inferior vessels [...].
+The friendly associations did not only deal with insurance matters, "they were place where 'men of the sea pooled their difficulties and where help (both financial and otherwise) was given in sorting things out".
+The expansion in size of the friendly associations led to a series of problems, for example "the owners of the better ships found that they were having to pay for the losses of inferior vessels [...].
 Another problem arose from the failure of some clubs to demand sufficiently adequate advance calls.
 The apparent luxury of low advance calls is a speculative venture both for members and for the club